RogerHsiehNCNCCU/supplychain/nodejs_version/README.md

 2. Turn on terminal.
 Enter the instruction ./runApp.sh to start the shell file to start fabric network.

 3. Turn on another terminal.
-Enter ./mytestAPIs.sh -node to start channel, chaincode and restful api.
+Enter ./mytestAPIs.sh -l node to start channel, chaincode and restful api.
 The shell file mytestAPIs.sh is rewrited to start my chaincode that is unity.js under /artifacts/src/github.com/example_cc/node2/.

 4. Turn on another terminal and back to medicine directory.
 Enter instruction "npm run dev" to make a web which is connecting to the restful api we had started.
 So the web can communicate to the chaincode.